-Note 5: If both tests are done and one or both are positive, code 2.
+Note 6: If both tests are done and one or both are positive, code 2.

-Note 6: If all tests done are negative, code 0.
+Note 7: If all tests done are negative, code 0.

 Code Description

 0 Microsatellite instability (MSI) stable; microsatellite stable (MSS); negative, NOS

 AND/OR

 Mismatch repair (MMR) intact, no loss of nuclear expression of MMR proteins

 MMR proficient (pMMR or MMR-P)

 1 MSI unstable low (MSI-L)

 2 MSI unstable high (MSI-H)

 AND/OR

 MMR-D (dMMR or MMR-D), loss of nuclear expression of one or more MMR proteins, MMR

 protein deficient)

 8 Not applicable: Information not collected for this case

 (If this information is required by your standard setter, use of code 8 may result in an edit

 error.)

 9 Not documented in medical record

+Code Description

 MSI-indeterminate

+MSI-equivocal

 Microsatellite instability not assessed or unknown if assessed

-Item Length: 1 NAACCR Item #: 3909 NAACCR Alternate Name: None AJCC 8th Edition Chapter(s):
+Item Length: 1 NAACCR Item #: 3909 NAACCR Alternate Name: None Applicable years: 2018+ AJCC 8th Edition Chapter(s):